 First off, error code: 0xc0000225 means Windows cannot find the System Files used for booting, aka, BCD (Boot Configuration Data).
 In other words, if your system files are corrupted, the disk file system has a bad configuration, or if you have faulty hardware, the 0xc0000225 error would occur.

 How do I fix the error code 0xc0000225 problem?

 With all the possible causes laid out, the solutions should be easy to locate.
-Here we recommend you to try the following 4 methods.
-You may not have to try them all; just work your way down until you find the one works for you.
+Here we recommend you try the following methods.
+You may not have to try them all; just work your way down until you find the one that works for you.

-One of the first things, and the most handy thing, you can do is to run the automatic repair whenever you see problems like this when booting up.
+One of the first things, and the handiest thing, you can do is to run the automatic repair whenever you see problems like this when booting up.

 1) Power off your computer, and insert your installation media, be it a USB flash drive, or a DVD.
 Then restart your computer.

-2) If you’re using a USB flash drive, press the appropriate functional key to boot from it.
-If you’re using a CD or DVD disc, you should be able to see “Press any key to boot from CD or DVD“.
-Follow the instruction, and boot.
+2) If you’re using a USB flash drive, press the appropriate function key to boot from it.
+If you’re using a CD or DVD disc, you should be able to see “Press any key to boot from CD or DVD”.
+Follow the instruction and boot.

 If you need, here are more tips to boot from installation media.

 3) Choose your language preference, and move on.

 4) Click Repair your computer.